 Let’s get started….

 Start by opening the blinds to prevent them from getting damaged while detaching them.
-After that, lift the cord downwards till the blinds get raised upward as much as they can; then, the users need to press it upwards against the metallic bar and the upper cover over the window top.
+After that, lift the cord downwards until the blinds get raised upward as much as possible; then, the users need to press it upwards against the metallic bar and the upper cover over the window top.

-If they are unable to detach the blinds, then they are advised to examine the window top once again to find out the extra brackets that might be placed within the frame of the window and then unhook those brackets by using the flat-headed screwdriver.
+If they cannot detach the blinds, they are advised to examine the window top once again to find out the extra brackets that might be placed within the frame of the window and then unhook those brackets by using the flat-headed screwdriver.

 In short:

-If you are in need of help removing your blinds with hidden brackets, there are a few steps that you can take.
+If you need help removing your blinds with hidden brackets, there are a few steps you can take.
 First, you will need to remove the brackets from the window.
 Next, you will need to remove the blinds from the bracket.
 Finally, you will need to reattach the blinds to the bracket.